 Once the application fees are behind you, there are still some costs associated with attending graduate school.
 These can include, but are not limited to:

 - tuition, fees, & insurance

 - room & board (on or off-campus; more commonly off)

 It’s important to think about these costs during the application process.
 An understanding of costs will help to ensure you choose a graduate program with adequate support for your specific situation.

 Before we get to costs, let’s bring stipends into the mix.
 Many graduate schools offer a stipend – that means, a graduate student salary.
 This is called a stipend rather than a salary because it is support for your education with some requirements attached rather than a variable payment based on punching a clock.
 It is also likely less than you will make in a “regular” research job to reflect the fact that you are in training.
 Stipends are taxable income.
 Tuition waivers (money paid on your behalf as a tuition scholarship) are not taxable.

 Emory offers a stipend, tuition waiver, and health insurance subsidy to ALL admitted students.
-Recently, Laney Graduate School announced the exciting news that Emory has made a $40 million investment in graduate education that will raise all program stipends to $31,000 starting in Fall 2019!
-So, admitted students in chemistry will now receive:
+Recently, Laney Graduate School announced the Currently, admitted students in chemistry receive: